Rangely, Colorado

-Rangely is a Statutory Town in Rio Blanco County, Colorado, United States.
-The population was 2,365 at the 2010 census.
+Rangely is a statutory town in Rio Blanco County, Colorado, United States.
+The population was 2,299 at the 2020 census.
+Rangely is the home of Colorado Northwestern Community College.

 Description

 The town is home to one of two campuses of the Colorado Northwestern Community College.

 A post office called Rangely was established in 1884.
 The community was named after Rangeley, Maine, the native home of a local businessperson.